How To Exercise When You Are Working From Home

 Have you found that since working from home you are not moving around as much?

-Maybe you are too busy running after the kids or simply forget?
+Maybe you are too busy running after the kids, finding it harder to separate work from home life, or simply forgetting to get up from your desk?

 Benefits: spinal mobility, glute and hamstring strength and hip flexor length.